Tent air conditioning is often the only way campers in very warm, humid climates are able to camp in warm seasons.

 Preparing a window air conditioner for tent camping

-Make sure the filter behind the front A/C faceplate has been cleaned of dust.
+Make sure the screen or foam filter behind the front faceplate has been cleaned of dust.
+This protects the front (evaporator) fins from getting clogged with dust.

-While the cover is off, make sure that the front and back radiator fins are not plugged.
+Remove the housing of the A/C. Check that the front and back radiator fins are not plugged.
 Use a brush or air compressor to clean them, if necessary.

-Once the cover is back on, place some duct tape over any sharp edges or corners of the A/C housing, so that they do not tear any tent fabric.
+Once the cover is back on, place some duct tape over any sharp edges or corners of the metal housing, so that they do not catch or tear any tent fabric.

 Where to put a tent air conditioner